 With the numerous attractions within this Reserve, tourists are guaranteed of enjoying

-Game drives through the vast plains that allow viewing of large herds of wildebeests, zebras, antelopes, lions as well as the leopards on rock kopjes.
+Game drives through the vast plains that allow viewing of large herds of wildebeests, zebras, antelopes, lions as well as leopards on rock kopjes.
 This is obviously the main activity conducted by every tourist who visits the Reserve but the best time for achieving unforgettable experiences is the dry season.

-Nature walks offer up-close encounter with the wildlife as well as the smaller creatures that would otherwise be impossible to see during game drives.
+Nature walks offer up-close encounters with the wildlife as well as the smaller creatures that would otherwise be impossible to see during game drives.
 Other exceptional activities you must try when you visit this Wilderness Reserve include Bush camping and fly camping.

 - Accommodation Facilities within Mwiba Wildlife Reserve

-Much as it is not as popular as other Reserves in the country, Mwiba Wildlife Reserve offer exquisite accommodation facilities that include the legendary Mwiba River Lodge, Mwiba Tented Camp (within the southern-most part of the Serengeti ecosystem)
+Much as it is not as popular as other Reserves in the country, Mwiba Wildlife Reserve offers exquisite accommodation facilities that include the legendary Mwiba River Lodge, Mwiba Tented Camp (within the southern-most part of the Serengeti ecosystem)